AtheistWhoIsATheist/Philosophy-and-Nihilism/AiDriveV1Journal314_47-51_Sum (copycan edit).md

 ## Wednesday, January 31, 2024 at 1:56 PM

-- Revision of the above prompt for the continuing of our mission of summarizing REN,  where we last left off, which is at the beginning of the last section, ‘Langauge’:
+- Revision of the above prompt for the continuing of our mission of summarizing REN,  where we last left off, which is at the beginning of the last section, ‘Language’: